 Decreased lung capacity can lead to obvious declines in fitness, but since the body is so dependent on oxygen exchange, whole systems of the body can be compromised when the lungs become even partially debilitated.

-Shockingly, the ECRHS III study concluded that women who used home cleaning products at least once per week saw the same reduction in lung capacity as those who smoked a pack a day over the same period.
+Shockingly, the study concluded that women who used home cleaning products at least once per week saw the same reduction in lung capacity as those who smoked a pack a day over the same period.
 According to the authors, “Women cleaning at home or working as occupational cleaners had accelerated decline in lung function, suggesting that exposures related to cleaning activities may constitute a risk to long-term respiratory health.”

 Finding 2: Women are affected far more than men.

-Though there was a clear correlation between women who cleaned and respiratory illness, there was no correlation for men.
+Though there was a clear correlation between women who cleaned and respiratory illness, there was less correlation for men.
 While the scientists pointed out that the total number of men regularly using household cleaning products was significantly lower than women, the study summary also points out previous research that elaborates the increased sensitivity in the female respiratory system.

 This finding is particularly concerning when considering that the most sensitive members of the population are also those engaging with these products with the most frequency.